akitasoftware/akita-nginx-module/README.md

 bash -c "$(curl -L https://releases.akita.software/scripts/install_akita.sh)"
 ```

-4. Run `akita login` and enter your API key
+4. Run `akita login` and enter your API key.

-5. Run `akita nginx download`, which will find the version of NGINX running on your system, verify that it is supported, and download a recompiled dynamic module.
+5. Run `akita nginx download`, which will find the version of NGINX running on your system, verify that it is supported, and download a precompiled dynamic module.
 If no module is available for your version of NGINX, please [contact Akita](support@akitasoftware.com) or see [Building the module from source](#building-the-module-from-source).

 6. Run `akita nginx collect --project {your project}` which will start listening for traffic from NGINX.
 By default this runs on port 50080, though you can specify a different one.